szwacz/electron-boilerplate/README.md

 A minimalistic yet comprehensive boilerplate application for [Electron runtime](http://electron.atom.io).
 Tested on OSX, Windows and Linux.

 This project does not impose on you any framework (like Angular or React).
-Tries to give you only the 'electron' part of technology stack so you can pick your favorite technologies to build the actual app.
+It tries to give you only the 'electron' part of technology stack so you can pick your favorite technologies to build the actual app.

 # Quick start